Frequently Asked Questions (FAQs):

 Q: Are donations accepted?

 A: Yes, absolutely.
-We are brand new and looking for sponsors, partners, and of course donors.
+We are always looking for sponsors, partners, and of course donors.
 Challenged Sailors San Diego has received 501(c)(3) status from the IRS, effective January 14, 2015 (EIN 47-2882798).
 "Donors can deduct contributions they make ..." (see your tax advisor for any tax questions).

 Q: Is there a charge to the participant?